kpunith8/Links-and-Tutorials/Web Development/JS-ES6-And-Beyond.md

 - Spread operator is used in `function definition`.

-- Rest operator is usd in `function invocation`.
+- Rest operator is used in `function invocation`.

-- `...` used as rest symbol before the argument
+- `...` used as rest operator before the argument
   ```javascript
   let sample = function(price, ...categories) {
   };
   // can be invoked as
   sample(1, 'software', 'hardware');
   ```

-- `...` also used as spread operator, it accepts the array and splits into list of parameters
+- `...` also used as `spread` operator, it accepts the array and splits into list of parameters

-- ..."45678" - will be spread into 4,5,6,7
+- `..."45678"` - will be spread into `4,5,6,7,8`

-- It can also be used to create the new object without mutating
+- It can also be used to `create a new object` without mutating

-- person object added with the addPowers property and returns the new object without mutating person object
+- Person object added with the addPowers property and returns the new object without mutating person object
   ```javascript
   {...person, addPowers: 'superman'};
   ```

 ### Object Literal Extensions

 ```javascript
 var price = 5.99, quantity = 10;